Shaikthohid007/c-language.md/files.md

         printf("sucessfully read\n");
 }
 ```
- ## 11. Implement a program that copies the contents of one binary file to another.
+ ## 11. Implement a program that copies the contents of one binary file to another
  ```c

 ##  12. Develop a program that reads a binary file containing integer data and finds the maximum and minimum values.